radxa-pkg/rsetup/docs/special/stress_test.md

 ## Usage

-It is recommended that the first boot (if using removable storage) should NOT set GPIO.
-This will allow `rsetup` service to complete the first boot configuration, and delete `before.txt`.
-LEDs should be off when the above preparation is completed.
-Otherwise, it will repeat the first boot configuration every boot, significantly increasing the wait time before the QA engineer can move on to the next device.

-QA engineer should then connect the GPIO pin as instructed.
-The status LED should be heart beating (quick 2 blinks then some delay) initially before `rsetup` service is started, then either switch to a consistent on-off pattern (when stress is running), or off (when stress failed to launch).
+1. Connect the GPIO jumper wire as instructed, and boot the system.

+2. The device will power on normally.
+Once it reaches the Linux kernel, the LED should be heartbeating: quick 2 blinks then after some delay, repeat.

+3. The stress service will then start after the system is fully booted.
+It will change the light pattern in 2 ways:

+   - Off: This indicates the stress test has failed to start.
+Please contact for support.
+   - Switching at 0.5s interval: This indicates the stress is running.

-If the stress is running, QA engineer should remove the jump wire.
-The stress running status can be checked a few hours later.
+4. Disconnect the GPIO jumper wire.
+The device status can be checked in a few hours.

+## Final LED status

+- Switching at 0.5s interval: This indicates the stress is running. **PASS**
+- On: This indicates the system was locked up and unable to reboot. **FAIL**
+- Off: Either the system was locked up and unable to reboot, or the device rebooted. **FAIL**